bonitasoft/bonita-doc/md/form-api.md

 # Form API

-Mapping of a form to a process or a task.
+Form Rest APIs allow to map a form to a process or a task.

 ## Form mapping resource